 Why Purdue Is Doing This Now

-Purdue President Mung Chiang put it simply: “The reach and pace of AI’s impact to society…means that we at Purdue must lean in.”
-Translation: AI is changing every industry so fast that sending students into the workforce without AI skills would be like sending them out without knowing how to use email in 2005.
+Purdue President Mung Chiang put it simply.
+AI is changing every industry so fast that sending students into the workforce without AI skills would be like sending them out without knowing how to use email in 2005.

 The university isn’t creating one generic AI course for everyone.
 Instead, each college will develop discipline-specific requirements.
 An AI competency for a journalism student will look different than one for a mechanical engineer.
 Industry advisory boards will help keep the curriculum current with what employers actually need.